ADELAIDE FESTIVAL ON SOCIALS...

 Every contribution to the Opera Donor Circle is fully tax deductible.

-For more information please contact Bernadette Woods, Philanthropy Coordinator, on firstname.lastname@example.org or 08 8216 4478.
+For more information please contact Sarah Killey, Philanthropy Manager, on firstname.lastname@example.org or 08 8216 4477.

 back to menu

-Our partnering strategy is tailored to suit the desired outcomes of each sponsoring organisation.
-Whether you want to share in our community spirit or achieve tangible business outcomes, we invite you to take part.
-More info: Contact Business Development Manager Kirilea Salomone at email@example.com or ph (08) 8216 4444
+Our partnering strategy is tailored to suit the outcomes sought by each sponsoring organisation: whether you want to share in our community spirit or achieve tangible business outcomes, we invite you to take part.

 back to menu